AkshithSagar/MyMovieList/README.md

   * You can either use a text editor to see the source code or an IDE (we used VScode to develop the package)

 ## GET - getAllMovies
   * This endpoint returns all the movies stored in the database and their respective attributes
+  * Run the go program in the directory backend/getAllMovies/ using the command - go run .\cmd\main.go
-  * It can be tested using http://localhost:3000/getAllMovies
+  * It can be tested using http://localhost:3000/getAllMovies on postman or any browser.
   * Sample Result -
   ```json
    {